 - There were systems and processes for learning, continuous improvement and innovation. - There was a focus on continuous learning and improvement at all levels.
 The MASTA travel health brief, an individualised travel risk assessment and individualised immunisation plan, had won awards.
-It was widely recognised as an invaluable tool both to clinical staff and clients. - The nurse at the Ipswich clinic had presented their research findings at a national Faculty of Travel annual conference in October 2017.
-Learning was shared from other clinics and partnership sites and used to make improvements. - The provider was in the process of developing visual cue cards for clients with disability, impairment or language limitations.
+It was widely recognised as an invaluable tool both to clinical staff and clients. - The provider was in the process of developing visual cue cards for clients with disability, impairment or language limitations.